The Importance of Teeth for Jaw Bone Health

 When one or more teeth are missing, it can lead to jawbone loss at the site of the gap.
 This loss of jawbone can develop into additional problems with your appearance and overall health.
 You may experience pain, problems with your remaining teeth, and/or altered facial appearance, and eventually the inability to speak and eat normally.

 In the same way that muscles are maintained through exercise, bone tissue is maintained by use.
 Natural teeth are embedded in the jawbone and stimulate it through activities such as chewing and biting.
 When teeth are missing, the alveolar bone (the portion of the jawbone that anchors the teeth in the mouth), no longer receives the necessary stimulation and begins to break down, or resorb.
 The body no longer “needs” the jawbone, so it deteriorates and goes away.

-Call our office in Salem at Salem Office Phone Number 503-375-2000, Albany at Albany Office Phone Number 541-924-9000 or Corvallis at Corvallis Office Phone Number 541-757-1566 if you have any questions or to schedule your bone grafting consultation with Dr. Howerton, Dr. Hopkin and Dr. Kennedy today!
+Call our office in Salem at Salem Office Phone Number 503-375-2000, Albany at Albany Office Phone Number 541-924-9000 or Corvallis at Corvallis Office Phone Number 541-757-1566 if you have any questions or to schedule your bone grafting consultation with Dr. Howerton, Dr. Hopkin, Dr. Kennedy and Dr. Clark today!

 Potential Consequences of Tooth and Jawbone Loss

 - Problems with remaining teeth, including misalignment, drifting, loosening, and loss

 - Skin wrinkling around the mouth

 - Jaw (temporomandibular joint TMJ) pain, facial pain, and headaches

 - Inadequate nutrition as a result of the inability to chew properly and painlessly